SabrinaKeil/MDN_Inversion/README.md

 ## Mixture Density Networks
-Mixture density networks (MDN) are a special type of neural networks that are able to model complete probability distributions.They are trained on the same data-model pairs, but instead of providing one model estimate they output the Bayesian posterior probability distribution.
+Mixture density networks (MDN) are a special type of neural networks that are able to model complete probability distributions.
+They are trained on the same data-model pairs, but instead of providing one model estimate they output the Bayesian posterior probability distribution.
 The probability density of the target data is represented by a mixture of Gaussian kernels.

 ## Data preprocessing
 Here are some requirements for the input data for the ML inversion, as well as for the training data: